incubus-network/futool/ADR-001-add-testnet-command.md

 We want a tool that can set up testnets of our various services in several different configurations.
 For example:

-- a kvd node, bnbchain node (with rest servers), and the deputy for integration testing the web app
+- a fud node, bnbchain node (with rest servers), and the deputy for integration testing the web app
-- a bare kvd node built from unmerged branches for helping with PR reviews
+- a bare fud node built from unmerged branches for helping with PR reviews
-- a local kvd node with genesis that closely mirrors mainnet to test out upcoming gov proposals
+- a local fud node with genesis that closely mirrors mainnet to test out upcoming gov proposals
-- a kvd node and oracle to test out CDP top up bot
+- a fud node and oracle to test out CDP top up bot
 - etc

 ## Proposal